Current course offerings

 “If you don’t like bacteria, you’re on the wrong planet.” -Stewart Brand

 All animals on Earth co-exist with the trillions of microbes that inhabit different locations in and around their bodies.
-These microbes have co-evolved alongside their hosts to fulfill both their own microbial requirements for life, as well as those of their hosts.
-This course explores the ecology and evolution of animals and their microbes and serves as a broad introduction into the field of research on commensal microbial communities in animals (plant-microbe interactions are not the focus here!).
-In this course, you will move from obtaining a general understanding of the nature and motivations of commensal microbiota to gaining confidence in your ability to address timely and poignant questions about how commensal microbiota may influence host evolution and adaptation.
-Students in this course will engage with primary research articles, review papers, popular science, data visualization, and get to explore real microbiome data.
+In many cases, these microbes have co-evolved alongside their hosts to fulfill both their own microbial requirements for life, as well as help their hosts navigate meet their own internal and external demands.
+This course explores the ecology and evolution of animals and their commensal microbes, and serves as a broad introduction into the field of research on host-associated microbial communities in animals (plant-microbe interactions are not the focus here!).
+Students in this course will move from acquiring a general understanding of the form and function of commensal microbial communities to addressing questions about how commensal microbiota may influence host evolution and adaptation.
+Students will engage with primary research articles, review papers, popular science, data visualization, and explore real microbiome data.